Estate Planning Law Statistics: Top Trends and Insights for [2025]

 These are financial instruments that offer strategic protection for assets across different economic brackets.
 Trust administration stats always reveal a complex interplay between wealth, legal strategy, and family protection.
 Take a look at some of them:

-• While 56% of Americans understand why estate planning matters, 33% have taken steps to document their final wishes.
+• While 56% of Americans understand why estate planning matters, only 33% have taken steps to document their final wishes.
 Of those who planned in 2021, 75.12% chose wills, 18.78% opted for trusts, and 6.1% chose a guardian for their young children.

 • More than 60% of individuals holding $3-5 million in assets have trusts or plan to create them and 81% of people with $10+ million either plan for or have already established trusts.